mechanismsjs/mech-math/README.md

 ## Supported Mechanisms in this Library

 * dualArg - mechanism to support operations that require two arguments.
-* add - mechanism to add primitives and mechanisms.
+* add - mechanism to add primitives and mechanisms in the number domain.
+Same as + operator in Javascript for numerics.
+* addS - mechanism to add primitives and mechanisms in the string domain.
+Same as + operator in Javascript for strings.
 * sub - mechanism to subtract primitives and mechanisms.
+Same as - operator in Javascript.
 * mul - mechanism to multiply primitives and mechanisms.
+Same as * operator in Javascript.
 * div - mechanism to divide primitives and mechanisms.
+Same as / operator in Javascript.
+* modulus - mechanism to modulus primitives and mechanisms.
+Same as % operator in Javascript.

+### Arithmetic Operators

+The ++ and -- operator are currently not supported by mechanisms.

+### String Operators

+See addS to add strings.

 ## dualArg Mechanism